andialbrecht/sqlparse/docs/source/api.rst

 ``sql_dialect``
   Changes which sql dialect to parse against.
 Allowed values are "TransactSQL".
-  If unspecified it uses the default option.
+  If unspecified it uses the default option, which is a general SQL parser.

 ``additional_keywords``
   A list of additional keywords to parse against.